 \subsection{Definitions and notation}

 To facilitate our discussions, we use terminology and notation from~\cite[Ch.
 3]{lovasz2012large}.
-In the main {manuscript}, we described a network as a graph $G=(V,E)$ with a node set $V$ and an edge set $E$ without directed or multi-edges, but possibly with self-edges.
+In the main manuscript, we described a network as a graph $G = (V,E)$ with a node set $V$ and an edge set $E$ without directed or multi-edges, but possibly with self-edges.
+An unordered pair $\{x,y\}$ of nodes in $G$ is an \textit{edge} in $G$ if $\{x,y\}\in E$; it is a \textit{self-edge} at $x$ if $\{x\}\in E$.
 One can characterize the edge set $E$ of $\G$ using an \textit{adjacency matrix} $A_{G}:V^{2}\rightarrow \{0,1\}$, where $A(x,y) = \one(\{x,y\}\in E)$ for each $x,y\in V$.
-The function $\one(S)$ denotes the indicator of the event $S$; it takes the value $1$ if $S$ occurs and takes the value $0$ if it does not occur.
-In this supplementary information, we formulate our NDL framework in the more general setting in which edges in a network may have weights.
-Although one can extend the above definition of networks to include weighted edges by adjoining an additional entry to $G=(V,E)$ for edge weights, it is convenient to {extend} the range of adjacency matrices from $\{0,1\}$ to the interval $[0,\infty)$.
+The function $\one(S)$ denotes the indicator of the event $S$; it takes the value $1$ if $S$ occurs and takes the value $0$ if $S$ does not occur.
+In this supplementary information, we formulate our NDL framework in the more general setting in which the edges of a network can have weights.
+Although one can extend the above definition of networks to include weighted edges by adjoining an additional object to $G = (V,E)$ for edge weights, it is convenient to instead extend the range of adjacency matrices from $\{0,1\}$ to the interval $[0,\infty)$.